 Gary was the incubator, founding investor, and Chairperson of the county's leading water conservation company, WaterSmart Software.
 WaterSmart produces the Home Water Report, which helps water users save an average of 5% of their water usage by giving personal, easy-to-follow recommendations.
 The company has saved billions of gallons of water to date.

-Coming from a background as an engineer and advisor to several startup solar, water, energy management and general sustainability firms, Gary recognizes that clean technology innovation can be used to tackle issues affecting the Santa Clara Valley Water District, such as drought and water management.
+Coming from a background as a Electrical Engineer and advisor to several startup solar, water, energy management and general sustainability firms, Gary recognizes that clean technology innovation can be used to tackle issues affecting the Santa Clara Valley Water District, such as drought and water management.

 Education and sustainability are Gary’s dedicated passions.
-He teaches a graduate level energy policy course at https://isen.northwestern.edu (ISEN), is a member of the University of California at Merced Foundation Board, and is an advisor, grant proposal evaluator, and judge at Stanford's TomKat Center for Sustainable Energy.
+He taught for years a graduate level-energy policy course at https://isen.northwestern.edu (ISEN), is a member of the University of California at Merced Foundation Board, and was an advisor, grant proposal evaluator, and judge at Stanford University's TomKat Center for Sustainable Energy.
 He is also a long-time volunteer, judge and mentor at the leading water non-profit, Imagine H2O.